khaleej-vacc/documentation-site/docs/General Operating Procedures/Kuwait International Airport/02-delivery.md

 - Stand Number
 - Aircraft Type
 - Current ATIS Information Code they are in receipt of
-- Current QNH as reported in the ATIS.

 The DLV Controller should ensure that both the **aircraft stand number and aircraft type** are confirmed by the pilot prior to issuing them with a departure clearance.
 Any departure clearance issued should be valid against the RouteChecker with a flight level that is **appropiate for the direction of flight**.